There is just something about a dutch door that has a whole lot of charm.

 you just won’t have the center one being usable after splitting the door.

-Putting it back on the barn
+Putting the door back on the barn

 He started with the bottom section of the door and attached the hinges to the barn door frame-